 The sheet fabric is labeled as 100% Rayon from Bamboo.
 According to Federal Trade Commission guidelines, sellers must disclose if textiles are made are made from rayon (or viscose) using bamboo.

 Textiles can only be called 100% bamboo if they are made directly from bamboo fiber.
-You can read more about the manufacturing process of bamboo fiber here.
+People who are interested can read more about the manufacturing process of bamboo fiber here.

-Of the four nights I used the sheets, I only woke up because I was too hot once.
-If I did sweat it was not absorbed into the sheets and once I adjusted my layers I was fine.
+Of the four night test period, overheating was only an issue one total time.
+The sweat was not absorbed into the sheets and once I adjusted the layers everything was fine.

 My husband (a volunteer reviewer) said that he felt the fabric breathed well.
 He runs a little hot naturally.
 He felt like the sheets kept him cool enough to be comfortable.

-These sheets are sold through many retailers.
-I found them on Amazon, Overstock.com, Kohl’s and Wayfair.com.
+These sheets are sold through many retailers, including Amazon, Overstock.com, Kohl’s and Wayfair.com.
 The prices varied but the price range was around $88 – $110 for a queen sheet set.

-The sheets were nice and comfortable but fell short of luxurious for me which is why I feel like anything over $100 for a set would be too much.
-If you can find them for less I think it is worth giving them a try.
+The sheets were nice and comfortable but fell short of luxurious for me which is why asking for $100 for a set is probably too much.
+If someone can find them for less they may be worth trying out.

 The brand does a good job of providing a lot of information about the sheet set, including how it compares to other products in its line and how to care for it.